Billy4195/EEG-gui/mockupServer/README.md

 PORT=8888 CH=64 HZ=250 node mockupServer.js //you can execute without options
 ```
 ```
-You can change frequency via terminal by typing `125` or `250`, Also, you can change frequency via websocket message, the format is JSON:
+You can change decimated factor via terminal by typing `4` or `8`, Also, you can change it via websocket message, the format is JSON:
 {
-    frequency: 125
+    dec_factor: 8
 }

 ```